jhumelsine/jhumelsine.github.io/_posts/2025-03-07-house-divided.md

 +---+
 ```

 I could easily add new tests for Part 2.
-However, I struggled quite a bit to get the Part 2 solution.
-I doubled down on the Part 1 solution and forced it to solve Part 2 without attempting to refactor or redesign:
+However, I struggled quite a bit to get the Part 2 solution, since I didn't have a design for Part 1.
+I only had an implementation powered by TDD minus the refactoring step.
+I doubled down on the Part 1 solution and forced it to solve Part 2 without attempting to refactor or redesign.

+I am fully aware of how horrible this code is.
+I wrote it about two months ago, and I have no idea how it works anymore.
+There’s too much implementation detail and not enough design.
+The implementation is too tightly coupled with data structure concepts.
+I did not take any time to think about the design before I jumped into an implementation using TDD.
+It’s a microversion of a [Big Ball of Mud](https://en.wikipedia.org/wiki/Anti-pattern#Big_ball_of_mud).
+Even with coverage, I’d consider this poor legacy code.

+If anyone were to try to refactor this code, at least they’d know immediately if they broke any behavior via the test coverage, but I doubt that the tests would assist them in understanding the implementation or what they had done wrong.
+Consider how challenging and frightening it would be to refactor this code without any test coverage?

+Once more, this code is provided only to illustrate a point:
 ```java
     private int getSideResources(Map<String, List<Set<Position>>> crops) throws Exception {
         int resources = 0;